kmpf/uap/doc/source/configuration.rst

 Analysis Configuration File
 ###########################

-**uap** operates on |yaml_link| files which define data analysis.
+**uap** requires a |yaml_link| file which contains all information about the data analysis.
 These files are called configuration files.

-A configuration file describes a analysis completely.
+A configuration file describes a complete analysis.
 Configurations consist of four sections (let's just call them sections, although technically, they are keys):

-* ``destination_path`` -- points to the directory where the result files, annotations and temporary files are written to
-* ``email`` -- when submitting jobs on a cluster, messages will be sent to this email address by the cluster engine (nobody@example.com by default)
+* ``cluster`` -- (optional) only required if a cluster is used for the computation of the analysis
 * ``constants`` -- defines constants for later use (define repeatedly used values as constants to increase readability of the following sections)
+* ``destination_path`` -- points to the directory where the result files, annotations and temporary files are written
 * ``steps`` -- defines the source and processing steps and their order
-* ``tools`` -- defines all tools used in the analysis and how to determine their versions (for later reference)
+* ``tools`` -- defines all tools used in the analysis, how to determine their versions, and how to load them on a cluster

 If you want to know more about the notation that is used in this file, have a closer look at the |yaml_link| definition.